-Before we delve into winning strategies, let’s take a look at the types of machines you’ll probably encounter.
+Before we delve into winning strategies, let’s take a look at the types of slot machines you’ll probably encounter.

 - Multipliers: These machines have a minimum cost to spin, but give you the option of betting more.
 In exchange, your potential return is doubled or even tripled.